Conducting Interview and Interrogation

 Introduction

-Interviews and interrogations forms the basic sources of information concerning an issue such as a crime, where by the witness or the suspects gives all evidences with regard to what they know about the incident.
-Interviews tends to be friendly and not in a harsh environment; meaning that the interviewee is not locked up and is commonly done with the witness, whereas interrogation is done to the suspect who may be in a specific room such as a cell and may not be in a friendly way.
-In our case, Sam might be a suspect.
+Interviews and interrogations are the basic sources of information concerning issues such as crimes, where witnesses or suspects provide all evidence regarding what they know about the incident.
+Interviews tend to be friendly and conducted in a non-harsh environment, meaning that the interviewee is not locked up.
+They are commonly conducted with the witness.
+In contrast, an interrogation is conducted with the suspect, who may be in a specific room, such as a cell, and may not be carried out in a friendly manner.
+In our case, Sam might be the suspect.

 Physiological and psychological methods and practices

-Physiological methods and practices include techniques that involve the body parts such as hands, eyes, head, posture and even mouth and lips and their physical response during the interview.
-Psychological methods and practices include thinking and it involves mind for example attitude, and word composition.
+Physiological methods and practices include techniques that involve body parts such as hands, eyes, head, posture, mouth, and lips, along with their physical responses during interviews.
+Psychological methods and practices involve thinking and the mind, for example, attitude and word composition.

 Calculate the price